‘I can never forget my anniversary.’ Couple shares wedding date with moon landing

 They were eating cherries, Sam recalls, and he simply asked Linda what she thought about getting married.

 In the days leading up to the wedding, there was certainly a sense of anticipation about the moon landing.
-The Apollo trip had actually begun earlier that week, on July 16, when then astronauts launched from Kennedy Space Center.
+The Apollo trip had begun July 16, when then astronauts launched from Kennedy Space Center.

 “The excitement was in the air.
 We had men going to the moon,” Linda says.